jamespooley/archived-jamespooley.github.io/_drafts/nls-selfstart.md

 ### Self-Starters for Advertising Media Data

-#### Parameterizations
+#### Gompertz Curve

-The Gompertz occasionally shows up in MMM analyses.
+The Gompertz occasionally shows up in MMM analyses, where it sometimes goes by the name of "double exponential" curve.
 There are a variety of parameterizations of this function (e.g., see [here](https://en.wikipedia.org/wiki/Gompertz_function) and [here](https://mathworld.wolfram.com/GompertzCurve.html)), with the parameterization I've typically seen used by media professionals being: